apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/manage_env_confirm.png" alt="Manage environment action confirm" width="400">
 </p>

-**NOTE:** Terminate action is available only for notebooks and computational resources, not for Edge Nodes.
+**NOTE:** Terminate action is available only for notebook and computational resource, not for Edge Node.

 ### Multiple Cloud Endpoints <a name="multiple_cloud_endpoints"></a>